serbrech/geth-truffle-docker/README.md

 #### 3.2 Try truffle with MetaCoin:
-- Go in truffle container:  `sudo docker exec -it truffle sh`
+- Go in truffle container:  `docker exec -it truffle sh`
 - Go to metaCoin project: `cd /dapps/MetaCoin`
 - Check configuration: `cat truffle.js` <-- it should map with `geth:8544` and `testrpc:8545`
 - Test the contract against testrpc node: `truffle test --network testrpc`